 An additional £160 million was also allocated in 2019 for counter-terrorism policing to ensure that forces across the country are well equipped to work closely with communities and keep citizens safe.

-The increase in political tension across the globe, growing and evolving cyber attacks, the threat of terror and the drive for innovation also look set to fuel significant growth in defence and security spending.
+The increase in political tension across the globe, growing and evolving cyber attacks, the threat of terror and the drive for innovation also look set to fuel significant growth in military spending.

 The MOD’s Guide to Defence and Security 2019 predicts that the defence industry will continue to “drive growth across aerospace, space, cyber and, increasingly, the knowledge economy and creative sectors” to tackle these ever-growing threats.